What is Toe Brachial Index?

 When is a TBI Test Recommended?

 Frequently, Toe-Brachial Index (TBI) is a complementary measurement to the ABI (Ankle-Brachial Index) test.
-It is performed when the ABI cannot be measured, if it is inconclusive, or if it is abnormally high, for example, in diabetic patients.
-Also, it is recommended to perform a Toe Brachial Index test in case of leg pain during walking and when there are known risk factors for Peripheral Artery Disease.
+It is especially useful when the ABI cannot be measured, if it is inconclusive, or if it is abnormally high, for example, in diabetic patients.

 Early detection of PAD is critical.
 If left untreated, it may lead to a Critical Limb Ischemia (CLI).
 In this condition, severe blockages in the lower extremity arteries prevent enough oxygenated blood from reaching the legs.
 This poor circulation may result in leg pain, claudication, and in severe cases even Gangrene (broken and dead tissue) and a need for amputation.